zjdgx/tylermcginnis.github.io/pages/articles/2017-03-02-build-your-own-react-router-v4/index.md

 )
 ```

-If you're unfamiliar with React Router v4, here's the basic premise. `Route`s render some UI when a URL matches a location you specificy in the Route's `path` prop. `Link`s provide a declarative, accessible way to navigate around your app.
+If you're unfamiliar with React Router v4, here's the basic premise. `Route`s render some UI when a URL matches a location you specify in the Route's `path` prop. `Link`s provide a declarative, accessible way to navigate around your app.
 In other words, the `Link` component allows you to update the URL, and the `Route` component changes your UI based on that new URL. *The focus of this tutorial isn't actually on teaching the basics of RRV4, so if the code above is still confusing, head over to [the official docs](https://reacttraining.com/react-router), play around with the examples, and once you're more comfortable, join us again.*

 The first thing you should notice is that we've introduced two components that were given to us by the router into our app, `Link` and `Route`.
 My favorite aspect of React Router v4 is that the API is "Just Components™".
 What this means is that if you're already familiar with React, the same intuition you have about components and how to compose them, will continue to hold true in regards to your routing code.
 And even more convenient for our use case here, because we're already familiar with how to create components, creating our own React Router will be nothing more than doing what we're already familiar with, creating more components.

 We're going to start off by creating our `Route` component.
 Before we dive into the code, let's go ahead and check out the API (which conveniently is just which props it takes).

 In our example above, you'll notice that it can take in three props. `exact`, `path`, and `component`.
-This means the `propTypes` for our `Route` component currenty look like this,
+This means the `propTypes` for our `Route` component currently look like this,

 ```
 static propTypes = {